-In May, 86% of higher ed institutions had not yet announced their fall plans and 68% of four-year schools were still planning for in-person classes.
-However, the summer has brought a dose of reality and plans for in-person learning are crumbling.
-Moving into the fall semester, the ability to pivot to a fully online course is now increasingly important.
+In May of last year, 86% of higher ed institutions had not yet announced their fall plans and 68% of four-year schools were still planning for in-person classes.
+Now, as many schools are transitioning back to in-person learning, the ability to host a course online for specific classes, or even individual students is more important than ever.

 1. Craft Your Assignments for Online Delivery